 The priest acknowledges the confession and gives some instruction and penance.

-Accept the penance and make an act of contrition below or a statement of similar purpose.
+Accept the penance, or let the priest know if you have questions about it, and make an act of contrition below or a statement of similar purpose.

 - My God, I am sorry for my sins with all my heart, in choosing to do wrong and failing to do good, I have sinned against you, whom I should love above all things.
 I firmly intend with your grace to do penance and to avoid the near occasions of sin.
 Jesus Christ, who suffered and died for us, have mercy.